sivelin/contact-list/README.md

 * Create/edit one entity

 You will have to use a repository (or database), where you will _persist_ the entities.
 This repository could be a _real_ database (deployed via **Docker** for instance), an _in-memory_ one or a simple file.

-#### Suggested course of action

-1. Think about the components you will need
-1. Draw a component/class diagram
-1. Start to code

 #### Possible extensions